-Model Employment Termination Act (META) relates to laws pertaining to termination of ANSWER: an employee.
+ANSWER: Model Employment Termination Act (META) relates to laws pertaining to termination of an employee.
 The heart and soul of META in its present form is Section 3(a), which states that "an employer may not terminate the employment of an employee without good cause."
-Section 3(b) limits application of the "good cause" limitation on employment-atwill to workers who have been with the particular employer for at least one year.
+Section 3(b) limits application of the "good cause" limitation on employment-at-will to workers who have been with the particular employer for at least one year.
 The META suggests that claims under it be subject to binding arbitration with arbitral awards being issued within thirty days of hearings.
 Section 10 forbids retaliation against

-Employment and Labor Law 7th Edition Cihon Test Bank
+Employment and Labor Law 8th Edition Cihon Test Bank

-Full Download: http://alibabadownload.com/product/employment-and-labor-law-7th-edition-cihon-test-bank/ page employees who make claims or who testify under the procedural provisions of the META.
+Full Download: http://testbanklive.com/download/employment-and-labor-law-8th-edition-cihon-test-bank/ page employees who make claims or who testify under the procedural provisions of the META.